-The feature, which works on Google’s Home, Home Max, and Home Mini speakers, is particularly useful if you own the Home Mini.
-It's an affordable, compact speaker that supports Google Assistant and can process your commands, but it's not ideal for playing music since it's so tiny.
-But now, thanks to his update, you can essentially amp up the sound by connecting it to another Bluetooth speaker.
+The feature, which works on any of the Google Home and Google Nest speakers and smart displays is particularly useful if you own the Home Mini or Nest Mini.
+They are affordable, compact speakers that support Google Assistant and can process your commands, but they aren't ideal for playing music as they are quite small.
+Thanks to this feature though, you can essentially amp up the sound by connecting them to another Bluetooth speaker.

 "Any of your Google Home devices can connect to other Bluetooth speakers so you can control your entertainment experience simply using the sound of your voice," Google explained.
 You can even add multiple Bluetooth speakers to Google Home groups for multi-room audio.